 - 1/4 teaspoon dried marjoram

-- Tear up the French bread into bite size pieces to get 10 cups.
+- Tear up the French bread into small bite-sized pieces to get 10 cups.

-- Put the toasted, dried out bread cubes in a very large bowl, add the vegetable mixture and stir until mixed.
+- Put the toasted bread cubes in a very large bowl and add the onion mixture and mushrooms.
+Mix together with your hands.

-- Cook at 400 F for 30 minutes covered with aluminum foil and 20 minutes uncovered.
+- Cook at 400 F for 30 minutes covered with aluminum foil, then remove the foil and bake for another 20 minutes.
+Serve warm.

 - Category: Dinner